By:

 Sound

-On the other hand, if you are watching a content-rich live stream whose sound is great, but the picture is a bit blurry due to network problems, you will probably stick around.
+But if you watch a video with a super-crisp 4K picture, but with poor sound, you will fade away.
+On the other hand, if you are watching a live stream that is interesting in terms of content, and the sound is great, but the picture is blurry due to network problems, you will probably linger.

 Ideally, of course, you want both good picture and good sound, but if you have to choose in your budget, sound is more important.